CleyFaye/boilerplate/README.md

 - `staticRootDirectories`: optional, name of directories (in the above root directory) to serve as static files.
 Defaults to `["js", "css", "img"]`.

+A convenience command is available as "serve_spa" to be called from the command line.
+It is possible to pass it some parameters; run it with `--help` for more informations.
+To use this tool, `minimist` must be installed in addition to express dependencies.

 Console logging
 ---------------
 For convenience, a winston logger using console as output is provided: